glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 But here, the surprise effect becomes split into two moments, first discovering the identity of donors progressively, and then all the gifts simultaneously, instead of one moment previously.

-# 🎁 Gift types: Birthday problem
+# 🎁 Different gifts problem

 A second problem will be to know if two guests could bring the same type of gift.
 Having all gifts different could make it more fun, as the guests did not know for whom the gift they bought would be.